MaxiDonkey/DelphiHuggingFace/README.md

 For more details about the `Embeddings` task, check out its [dedicated page](https://huggingface.co/tasks/feature-extraction)!
 You will find examples and related materials.

 >[!NOTE]
-> In the field of Embeddingsover 7,400 pre-trained models are available.
+> In the field of `Embeddings` over 7,400 pre-trained models are available.
 >

 <br/>